 Undocumented immigrants also contribute to our country's entitlement programs.
-In 2014, through taxes on their individual wages, immigrants contributed \$10.0M to Medicare and \$40.8M to Social Security.
+In 2014, through taxes on their individual wages, immigrants contributed \$1.0M to Medicare and \$4.2M to Social Security.

-emergency rooms and other services.
-These costs are real and can be substantial, but taken alone they paint an incomplete picture of the impact of undocumented immigration.
-This is because the debate infrequently recognizes that since most undocumented immigrants are working, they make large federal and state tax contributions and frequently are net contributors to many of our most important-and most imperiled benefits programs.
-Social Security's Chief Actuary, for example, has credited unauthorized immigrants with contributing \$100 billion more to Social Security than they drew down in benefits during the last decade.38 Several in-depth studies at the state level have similarly come to the conclusion that undocumented immigrants represent a net benefit to the states in which they live.
-One paper, from researchers at Arizona State University, estimated that undocumented immigrants in that state pay \$2.4 billion in taxes each year-a figure far eclipsing the \$1.4 billion spent on the law enforcement, education, and healthcare resources they use.39 Another study estimated that, on a per capita basis, Florida's undocumented immigrants pay \$1,500 more in taxes than they draw down in public benefits each year.40
+contributions and frequently are net contributors to many of our most important-and most imperiled benefits programs.
+Social Security's Chief Actuary, for example, has credited unauthorized immigrants with contributing \$100 billion more to Social Security than they drew down in benefits during the last decade.34 Several in-depth studies at the state level have similarly come to the conclusion that undocumented immigrants represent a net benefit to the states in which they live.
+One paper, from researchers at Arizona State University, estimated that undocumented immigrants in that state pay \$2.4 billion in taxes each year-a figure far eclipsing the \$1.4 billion spent on the law enforcement, education, and healthcare resources they use.35 Another study estimated that, on a per capita basis, Florida's undocumented immigrants pay \$1,500 more in taxes than they draw down in public benefits each year.36

-Social Security's Chief Actuary has credited unauthorized immigrants with contributing \$100 billion more to Social Security than they drew down in benefits during the last decade.
+Social Security's Chief Actuary, for example, has credited unauthorized immigrants with contributing \$100B more to Social Security than they drew down in benefits during the last decade.

 Although we are currently unable to calculate the amount spent on any public benefits or services used by undocumented immigrant families, we can gain a fairly clear sense of the amount they are paying in taxes each year.
-A variety of studies have estimated that anywhere from 50 to 80 percent of households led by undocumented immigrants file federal income taxes annually.
-Federal government officials have also estimated that 75 percent of undocumented workers have taxes withheld from their paychecks.
-In this paper, we make the assumption that 50 percent of the country's undocumented households paid income taxes in 2014.
-Although many experts would call this share highly conservative, it has been modeled in several academic papers, and also by think tanks that specialize exclusively in the study of U.S. tax policy.43

-In 2014, we estimate that Idaho households led by undocumented immigrants earned almost \$528.3 million in income.
-Of that, they paid an estimated \$33.8 million in federal taxes.
-They also contributed almost \$40.8 million directly to the Social Security program through taxes on their individual wages.
-Idaho's undocumented immigrants also made an important impact through their state and local tax contributions-money that many localities use to pay for police forces, public education, and city services like garbage collection and recycling.
-We estimate that Idaho's undocumented immigrants paid \$21.2 million in state and local taxes in 2014.
+A variety of studies have estimated that anywhere from 50 to 80 percent of households led by undocumented immigrants file federal income taxes annually.37 Federal government officials have also estimated that 75 percent of undocumented workers have taxes withheld from their paychecks.38 In this paper, we make the assumption that 50 percent of the country's undocumented households paid income taxes in 2014.
+Although many experts would call this share highly conservative, it has been modeled in several academic papers, and also by think tanks that specialize exclusively in the study of U.S. tax policy.39 more than \$4.2 million directly to the Social Security program through taxes on their individual wages.
+West Virginia's undocumented immigrants also made an important impact through their state and local tax contributions-money that many localities use to pay for police forces, public education, and city services like garbage collection and recycling.
+We estimate that West Virginia's undocumented immigrants paid more than \$2 million in state and local taxes in 2014.